Skip to Content

 Deploying to Vercel

-In order to deploy the app, with the same setup, create a new project at Vercel, link it to the fork of the GitHub repository, and add the above mentioned integrations.
+To deploy the app with this setup, create a new project in Vercel, link it to a fork of the GitHub repository, and add the integrations mentioned above (both are available on the free plan).

 Vercel integrations for AI demo

-Add OPENAI_API_KEY at the project environment variables.
-Other variables such as DATABASE_URL and REDIS_URL are going to be created automatically by the integrations.
+Add OPENAI_API_KEY to the project environment variables.
+Other variables such as DATABASE_URL and REDIS_URL are created automatically by the integrations.

-Finally, for Telegram bot integration, you can add TELEGRAM_BOT_TOKEN variable if you want to use Telegram bot feature.
-See the Telegram Integration article for more details.
+Finally, for Telegram bot integration, you can add the TELEGRAM_BOT_TOKEN variable if you want to use the Telegram bot feature.
+See the Telegram integration article for more details.

 Last updated on